Billshark Collects Personal Information

 You agree that:

 Should a dispute arise and should the arbitration provisions herein become inapplicable or unenforceable, or in any instance of any lawsuit between you and BILLSHARK, jurisdiction over and venue of any suit shall be exclusively in the state and federal courts sitting in Miami-Dade County, Florida.
+You also acknowledge and understand that, with respect to any dispute with the BILLSHARK arising out of or relating to your use of the Site, purchase of the BILLSHARK Services, or these Terms and Conditions:

 - YOU ARE GIVING UP YOUR RIGHT TO HAVE A TRIAL BY JURY